pedroquintanilha/Generics/README.md

 # Generics
-Generics and compareTo method in Java
+An application of Generics and compareTo method in Java.